SHOWING 1 - 1 OF 1 RESULTS

 Contact information for key programs and services at this installation.

 Customize your own printable booklet with key resources and installation information.

 Get local information on topics like schools, amenities and home market values.
 To access this tool, log in to Military OneSource with your email and password.
 If you don’t already have an account, you can create one.

 The 437th and 315th Airlift Wings provide rapid global mobility using the largest fleet of the C-17 Globemaster III.
 They bring armored vehicles, medical efforts, paratroopers and cargo where it’s needed.

-The 628th Air Base Wing and the Naval Support Activity provide installation support services to over 60 mission partners and 90K service members, retirees, and families.
+The 628th Air Base Wing and the Naval Support Activity provide installation support services to 67 distinct organizations/mission partners, ALL service branches, and approximately 90K service members, retirees, and families.
 Approximately 20% of all jobs in the Charleston Metropolitan area are tied to Joint Base Charleston.
 Joint Base Charleston contributes $11.1 billion annually to the local economy.

 The Navy Nuclear Power Training Command, (NNPTC), trains Navy officers and enlisted in the science and engineering of the design, operations, and maintenance of the naval nuclear propulsion plants.
 More than 3K sailors graduate and continue on to the Nuclear Power Training Unit, (NPTU).
 At NPTU, students receive hands on training with two moored nuclear training submarines.
 These students will go on to execute the DoD’s no-fail nuclear mission.

 Joint Base Charleston is a hub for the storage, maintenance, and export of military supplies and armored vehicles.
 Military cargo is loaded aboard Navy pre-positioning ships and supplied around the world.

 The Naval Health Clinic provides health care services to 12K enrollees and 5K naval nuclear students.